sahilraut191685/expense-tracker/README.md

 ## 🚀 Features

-- 📅 Add, edit, and delete expenses/income
+- 📅 Add, edit, and delete daily expenses
 - 📊 View daily, weekly, and monthly summaries
 - 🔍 Filter transactions by category or date
 - 💾 Persistent storage using local database / Firebase